Color blood indicator formula. Blood color index is reduced: reasons. Reasons for deviation from the norm

 Calculation in two steps

-The color index is calculated using the formula: CP = hemoglobin x 3: the number of red blood cells.
+The color index is calculated using the formula: CP = hemoglobin x 3: number of red blood cells.

-Decreased values suggest serious examination.
+Lower values suggest serious examination

-Video: Dr. Komarovsky on low hemoglobin
+Video: Dr. Komarovsky about low hemoglobin

-More about blood color index
+More information about blood color index

-Indicator rate
+Indicator norm

 Reason for deviations